andersevenrud/vue-dashboard/README.md

 See `panels.example.json` for an example.

-To install a bundle, put it in `src/bundles` and run `npm install && npm run panels`, then rebuild.
+To install a panel, put it in `src/panels` and run `npm install && npm run panels`, then rebuild.

 ## Development